AIPowerGrid/grid-wingman/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Cognito is your FREE, all-in-one AI companion, now available directly from the Chrome Extension Store!
-This powerful extension brings the capabilities of Large Language Models (LLMs) to your browser, allowing you to summarize web pages, interact directly with page content, conduct context-aware web searches, and more.
+This powerful extension brings the capabilities of Large Language Models (LLMs) to your browser, allowing you to summarize web pages, interact directly with page content, conduct context-aware web searches, readout the responses and more.
 Choose between cloud-based services like OpenAI and Gemini or run models locally with Ollama and LM Studio. **Install Cognito today and enjoy AI in your browser!**

 Built on [sidellama](https://github.com/gyopak/sidellama).